Ahmad Zreik

-Ahmad Adib Zreik (أَحْمَد أَدِيب زُرَيْق; born 27 October 1990) is a Lebanese former professional footballer who played as a winger.
+Ahmad Adib Zreik (أحمد أديب زريق; born 27 October 1990) is a Lebanese former professional footballer who played as a winger.

 Club career

 Ahed

 Coming through the youth system, Zreik began his career at Ahed aged 18 in 2008.

 Al-Wehdat

 On 11 February 2021, Zreik joined Jordanian Pro League side Al-Wehdat, on loan until 30 November.
 He made his debut in the Jordan Shield Cup on 23 February, in a 1–0 win in the group stage against Sahab.
 Zreik's first assist came on 4 March, in the second game of the Shield Cup group stage against Ma'an, which ended 4–0.
 On 13 March, Zreik scored his first goal in the final against Al-Jalil, opening the scoring in the first minute; Al-Wehdat eventually lost on penalty shoot-outs after drawing 1–1.

 On 4 April, Zreik helped Al-Wehdat win the Jordan Super Cup against Al-Jazeera, scoring a header at the end of the first half in a 2–0 win.
 Zreik made his AFC Champions League debut on 14 April, drawing 0–0 against Saudi Arabian side Al Nassr; he was named player of the match.
 On 26 April, Zreik became the first Lebanese player to score in the AFC Champions League, helping Al-Wehdat win their first game in the competition 2–1 against Al Nassr, also making an assist; he was included in the AFC Champions League Team of the Week.

 Zreik made his league debut on 9 May, playing the second half of a 2–0 away win against Ma'an.
 He scored his first league goal on 16 July, helping his team beat Sahab 2–1.
 On 15 August, Zreik scored in the 2021 Jordan FA Cup round of 32 against Shabab Hwarah, which Al-Wehdat won 4–1.
 He finished the season with three goals and one assist in 19 league games.